-We're not huge deal spotters here at the 'floss, but we just couldn't resist telling you about this penny-saving quick pick: You have LESS THAN 7 HOURS* to bid for your own automated public toilet.
+We're not huge deal spotters here, but we just couldn't resist telling you about this penny-saving quick pick: You have less than seven hours* to bid on your own automated public toilet.

 Walcott's Iowa 80 Truck Stop is the other mass public bathroom to earn commendations.
-(The massive trucking rest area also features a laundromat, 24 showers, a dentist office and a barber shop!)
-As for the stalls themselves, an estimated 5,000 people each day enjoy the restroom's themed decorations and custom tiles.
+(The massive trucking rest area also features a laundromat, 24 showers, a dentist's office, and a barber shop.)
+As for the stalls themselves: an estimated 5000 people each day enjoy the restrooms' themed decorations and custom tiles.